You Need to Calm Down: Live performances, covers and usage in media

 Swift performed the song live for the first time at the Amazon Prime Day Concert on July 10, 2019.
 On August 22, she performed the song at a Good Morning America concert in Central Park.
 The next day, she performed an acoustic rendition of the song at a SiriusXM Town Hall.
 She also performed it at the 2019 MTV Video Music Awards along with "Lover" and included the song in her setlist for BBC Radio 1's Live Lounge on September 2.
 On September 9, Swift performed the song at the City of Lover one-off concert in Paris, France; this concert live version was released to digital music and music streaming platforms on May 17, 2020.

 While promoting Lover, Swift performed the song at the We Can Survive charity concert in Los Angeles on October 19, at the Alibaba Singles' Day Gala in Shanghai, China on November 10, at Capital FM's Jingle Bell Ball 2019 in London on December 8, and at iHeartRadio Z100's Jingle Ball in New York City on December 13.
-Swift included "You Need to Calm Down" on the set list for the Eras Tour (2023).
+Swift included "You Need to Calm Down" on the set list of her sixth headlining concert tour, the Eras Tour (2023–2024) with the first verse being omitted.

 British rock band Yonaka covered the song for their Spotify Singles edition in August 2019.
 American singer-songwriter Kelly Clarkson covered the song in an episode of her television show, The Kelly Clarkson Show, to commemorate the 2020 Pride Month.
-YouTube user John Fassold mashed the song up with "Ripped Pants" from the cartoon SpongeBob SquarePants, "Jump Up, Super Star!" from the video game Super Mario Odyssey, and Mozart's "The Marriage of Figaro," among others.
 "You Need to Calm Down" was featured in a commercial for Amazon Music.
 In June 2021, as part of a project on human rights, students of Barking and Dagenham College made a video to "You Need to Calm Down" for Pride Month.
 The song was used in a commercial Swift narrated for the United States women's national soccer team competing at the 2020 Summer Olympics.